-To help answer any nagging questions you may have, here are some things to consider as you complete your entries:
+So to help answer any nagging questions you may have, here’s some things to consider as you complete your entries:

 Before Preparing Your Entry: